Dalla01/Segmentation_SamGeo_RiceFields/README.md

 With the above codes and archives, you are able to create a binary map with irrigated rice area for the 2021/2022 season.

-### Segmentation using the SamGEO algorithm in Google Colab
+### Segmentation using the SAMgeo algorithm in Google Colab

 The segmentation approach applied to this study is based on the [segment-geospatial](https://github.com/opengeos/segment-geospatial) repository.
 For a detailed explanation about all functions, code development, and other issues, please visit the [SAMGEO page](https://samgeo.gishub.org/).
 In this study, we performed a segmentation task over a pansharpened CBERS-4A/WPM image composition.
 To download the pre-processed image, go to the [Images and Shapefiles](https://drive.google.com/drive/folders/1tRkOSdJ8wUMZbmBNreSMaNqGLGaC_8BZ?usp=sharing) Google Drive folder.
 The pre-process includes some steps like cutting the image to the Region of Interest (ROI), applying a pansharpening algorithm, creating a 3-band pansharpened image composition, and rescaling the image in the range 0 to 255. [image composition rescale script](rescale_ImageCompositon.py).